How to Grip a Pistol and Master Recoil

 Shooting hand: Set the right grip tension.

-Test this out without a gun by keeping your hand loose and seeing how fast you can move your index finger, then start gripping with your middle finger and see when your index finger starts to slow down.
+Then start gripping with your middle finger and see when your index finger starts to slow down.

-You can either set your whole firing hand tension to just enough before your index finger starts slowing down, or you can grip hard with just your pinky.
+You could set your whole firing hand tension to just before your index finger slows down.

-Left-Right Vice
+Left-Right Vise

 The sights can also return from recoil in an unpredictable way.

-Both hands: Turn or press your right hand left, and your left hand right, so it feels like you're pushing the base of your thumbs together.
+Turn or press your right hand left, and your left hand right.

 You don't need a ton of pressure here.
-Experiment to find the minimum pressure needed to get results.

-Forward-Back Vice
+Forward-Back Vise

 The sights can also return from recoil in an unpredictable way.

-Both hands: Pull in and up with the support hand, like your palm is trying to go toward your forehead,
+Both hands: Pull in and up with the support hand, like your palm is trying to go toward your forehead.

 You should feel the upper forearm muscles in your support arm working hard.

-Up-Down Vice
+Up-Down Vise

-Follow the grip basics and set the 3-way vice every time before you fire a shot and until you've finished shooting.
+Before you fire a shot and until you've finished shooting:

 Some people get lazy and milk the grip like a cow.
 Keep it firm all the way through your string of fire.